 There is a popular misconception that corn is a vegetable.
 It is actually a grain.
 Corn originated and was bred from a tall grass-like plant that somewhat resembled wheat.

 Corn oil has 58% omega-6 fatty acids, which, like I mentioned above is too high and can lead to inflammation.

 Which Cooking Oils Are Healthy?

 So, now that we’ve covered which oils are unhealthy, you probably want to know which oils are good to use.
-Well, like I said before, saturated fats are good because they can actually protect you from heart disease and are very stable fats.
-Want to know which oils specifically are healthy?
-Click here to check out my article 6 Healthiest Cooking Oils.
+Want to know which oils specifically are healthy and why?
+Check out my article 6 Healthiest Cooking Oils.